 Invisible Liposuction Scars – Techniques to Minimize Scarring

 At Lydian Plastic Surgery Clinic, we pride ourselves for our invisible scarring methods.
 If you have already had liposuction at another clinic or done your internet research, you know that many liposuction clinics leave behind scars on the patients.
 Dr.An at Lydian Plastic Surgery Clinic understands that patients wish for as little scarring as possible.
 Because of this, we make our surgical incisions in less visible locations so it’s more difficult for anyone, including the patient, to notice the scars.

 1. Liposuction Cannula

-Dr. An uses a one of a kind cannula, which he has invented himself, that makes one-hole suction possible.
-Because of this, we were able to reduce the amount of liposuction surgical incisions from 10 to only one or two.
-This is possible on all areas of the body including the anterior abdomen, back, thigh, and even the knee.
+One of the key factors that determine the visibility of liposuction scars is the number of incisions made during the procedure.
+Dr. An has invented a unique cannula set that allows for one-hole suction, which significantly reduces the number of incisions required.
+Because of this invention, we were able to reduce the amount of liposuction surgical incisions from 10 to only one or two.
+This technique can be used on various areas of the body, including the abdomen, back, thigh, and knee, resulting in less visible scarring.

 2. Skin Protector